 Instructions

 - Heat Wet Ingredients: In a saucepan over medium-high heat, combine water, oil, plant milk, and salt.
-Heat until small bubbles form (don't let it boil), then pour slowly over tapioca flour.
-Using a wooden spoon, stir the dough until it becomes stretchy.½ cup water, ¼ cup plant milk, ⅓ cup olive oil, 1 teaspoon salt
+Heat until small bubbles form (don’t let it boil), then slowly pour over the tapioca flour.
+Stir with a wooden spoon until the dough becomes stretchy.½ cup water, ¼ cup plant milk, ⅓ cup olive oil, 1 teaspoon salt

-- Rest: Cover the tapioca mixture and let it rest for 10 minutes in a warm spot.
+- Rest the Dough: Cover the tapioca mixture and let it rest for 10 minutes in a warm spot.

-- Cook Potatoes: Meanwhile, peel and cook potatoes in boiling salted water until fork-tender.
+- Cook and Mash Potatoes: Meanwhile, peel and cook potatoes in boiling salted water until fork-tender.
 Mash until smooth.¾ cup cooked russets potato

-- Make Dough: To the tapioca mixture, add the mashed potatoes, nutritional yeast, and garlic powder.
-The dough will be sticky yet workable.
-See notes about proper consistency.*Vegan cheese option: If using vegan cheese, grate and add it now, but reduce potato quantity to ½ cup.4 tablespoon nutritional yeast, 1 teaspoon garlic powder
+- Make Dough: To the rested tapioca mixture, add mashed potatoes, nutritional yeast, salt, and garlic powder. 👉 If using vegan cheese, grate it and add it now, but reduce the potato quantity to ½ cup.4 tablespoon nutritional yeast, 1 teaspoon garlic powder

 - Shape: Now divide the dough into 16 pieces and form them into balls.
 You can make smaller balls if you like, but the traditional size is a golf ball.